Juniper/terraform-provider-mist/docs/resources/device_switch.md

 Optional:

 - `all_networks` (Boolean) Only if `mode`==`trunk` whether to trunk all network/vlans
 - `allow_dhcpd` (Boolean) Controls whether DHCP server traffic is allowed on ports using this configuration if DHCP snooping is enabled.
-This is a tri-state setting; true: ports become trusted ports allowing DHCP server traffic, false: ports become untrusted blocking DHCP server traffic, undefined: use system defaults (access ports default to untrusted, trunk ports default to trusted).
+This is a tri-state setting; `true`: ports become trusted ports allowing DHCP server traffic, `false`: ports become untrusted blocking DHCP server traffic, undefined: use system defaults (access ports default to untrusted, trunk ports default to trusted).
 - `allow_multiple_supplicants` (Boolean)
 - `bypass_auth_when_server_down` (Boolean) Only if `port_auth`==`dot1x` bypass auth for known clients if set to true when RADIUS server is down
 - `bypass_auth_when_server_down_for_unknown_client` (Boolean) Only if `port_auth`=`dot1x` bypass auth for all (including unknown clients) if set to true when RADIUS server is down